heathermiller/dist-prog-book/chapter/8/big-data.md

 ## Programming Models
 ### Data parallelism
-The motivation for MapReduce {% cite dean2008mapreduce  --file big-data %} is that we want to use hundreds/thousands of machines to do data processing in parallel, but we don’t want to deal with low-level management.
+The motivation for MapReduce {% cite dean2008mapreduce  --file big-data %} is that we want to use hundreds/thousands of machines to do data processing in parallel, but we don’t want to deal with low-level management for distribution and parallelization.
 MapReduce can help this by abstracting computing logic into simple map and reduce functions and let the computation model handle the parallelization and distribution, provide fault tolerance, manage I/O scheduling and get proper status updates.
 The solution in the MapReduce paper is simple and powerful in terms of separating programming model and the executing model.
 This model applies to computations that are usually parallelizable: A `map` function can operate on each logical "record", this generates a set of intermediate key/value pairs, and then a `reduce` function applies on all values that share the same key and generate one or zero output value.
 Conceptually, the map and reduction functions have associated **types**:
 ```
 map (k1,v1) -> → list(k2,v2)
 reduce (k2,list(v2)) -> list(v2)